wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/content.md

 ### [MoreMojave](https://www.nexusmods.com/newvegas/mods/69809)

-Adds more locations to game at the more sparse areas of worldspace.
-Integrates few elements of DLC into base game and makes exploring worthwhile thing to do.
+Adds more locations to the New Vegas landscape to epxand upon sparser areas.
+Integrates a few elements from the DLCs into the base game and makes exploring more worthwhile.

 #### Installation: